usnistgov/nist-mud/test/unittest/README.md

+Build the sdnmud project using mvn

+Run the following script on the *ODL controller host*:

+      sh copy-test-files-to-odl-cache.sh

+This will copy the mudfiles to the cache in preparation for testing.
-Make sure you have the setup described in ../../README.md
+To run mud-dhcp-test make sure you have the [setup described in ../../README.md](../../README.md)

-Run the following script:

-      copy-test-files-to-odl-cache.sh

-The unittests are only partially automated at this time.
-Please clean the karaf directories before running each test:

-Stop the container using

-     karaf> halt

 Then